btihen/btihen/content/post_tech/robust_rails_03_devise_multi_users/index.md

 rspec spec/models/
 ```

-Now we are ready to test devise and our restricted access to the user home page and admins dashboard.:
+Now we are ready to test devise and our restricted access to the users home page:

 https://www.madetech.com/blog/feature-testing-with-rspec
 https://thoughtbot.com/blog/rspec-integration-tests-with-capybara